microbit-foundation/dev-docs/software/index.md

 order:
 title: micro:bit software
 heading: The micro:bit software ecosystem
 description: There are a huge range of software platforms and tools that make the micro:bit work as well as it does.
-This page outlines what they are and redirects you to more detailed explanations of the different projects.
+This page outlines what they are and directs you to more detailed explanations of the different projects.
 permalink: /software/
 ref: software
 lang: en